The Events page is only available to organization admins, IT admins, and AI

 - Disable masking—user prompts and LLM responses are fully visible in event logs.

-Masking also applies to data forwarded through observability
+Masking also applies to CSV exports and data

 Next steps